fl101/awardfares-blog/_posts/2023-10-23-airline-alliances-changes.md

 The good news is that AwardFares can help you protect from these situations, helping with plans well in advance, reacting fast to changes and securing award trips at good redemption rates.

-Here are 5 things AwardFares can help you with
+Here are 5 things AwardFares can help you with:

 ### 1. Options and Availability